 Sec.
-2.27.
-"Tribe" means the Big Lagoon Rancheria, a federally recognized Indian tribe listed in the Federal Register, or an authorized official or agency thereof.
+2.25.
+"Tribe" means the Habematolel Pomo of Upper Lake, a federally recognized Indian tribe listed in the Federal Register as the Habematolel Pomo of Upper Lake, California (formerly the Upper Lake Band of Pomo Indians of Upper Lake Rancheria, California), or an authorized official or agency thereof.

 Sec.
-2.28.
+2.26.
 "Tribal Chairperson" means the person duly elected under the Tribe's Constitution to perform the duties specified therein, including serving as the Tribe's official representative.

 Sec.
-2.29.
+2.27.
 "Tribal Gaming Agency" means the person, agency, board, committee, commission, or council designated under tribal law, including, but not limited to, an intertribal gaming regulatory agency approved to fulfill those functions by the NIGC, primarily responsible for carrying out the Tribe's regulatory responsibilities under IGRA and the Tribal Gaming Ordinance.
 No person employed in, or in connection with, the management, supervision, or conduct of any Gaming Activity may be a member or employee of the Tribal Gaming Agency.

 Sec.
-2.30.
-"25 Acre Parcel" means that certain parcel of land in the City of Barstow, California, together with all buildings, structures, parking areas, and other improvements thereon, as legally described in, and represented on the map at, Exhibit D hereto, or any lesser portion of said Parcel which is taken into trust for the benefit of the Tribe.
+2.28.
+"11.24 Acre Parcel" means that certain parcel of land in Lake County, California, that was taken into trust for the Tribe in 2008, as legally described in, and represented on the map at, Exhibit C hereto.